• Courses

 • allowList and blockList (developer can limit what kind of tags can be added to the container, e.g. “only Google Analytics and Google Ads tags are allowed.
 Custom scripts are forbidden.)

-Therefore, in my opinion, GTM is still a better option because developers can feel safe, and marketers can keep some sort of flexibility.
+Therefore, in my opinion, GTM is still a better option because developers can feel safer, and marketers can keep some flexibility.
 But if your company does not even want to hear about tag management, then gtag.js is an option for you.

 An older project that heavily uses gtag.js